NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages.md

     nuget push MyPackage.symbols.nupkg
     ```

-   > [!Note]
-   > With nuget.exe 4.5.0 or above, the symbols packages are not automatically pushed to symbolsource.org.
-You would need to push the symbols packages separately as explained in the next step.

 3. To publish to a different symbol repository, or to push a symbol package that doesn't follow the naming convention, use the `-Source` option:

     ```cli